glouppe/info8006-introduction-to-ai/lecture10.md

 $$f^\* = \arg\max\_f P(f|e).$$

 - The language model $P(f|e)$ is learned from a **bilingual corpus**, i.e. a collection of parallel texts, each an English/French pair.
-- Most of the English sentences to be translated will be novel, but will be composed of phrases that that have been see before.
+- Most of the English sentences to be translated will be novel, but will be composed of phrases that that have been seen before.
-- The corresponding French phrases will be reassembled to form a French sentence that make sense.
+- The corresponding French phrases will be reassembled to form a French sentence that makes sense.

 ---